JorjaFox/website/_posts-old-blog/2009-01-19-wow-thank-you.md

 <img src="//static.jorjafox.net/wordpress/2009/01/picture-1.png" alt="#42" title="#42" width="298" height="38" class="aligncenter size-full wp-image-1443" />

 I guess y'all like the site.
 So from me, Ipstenu, to all of you, thanks.
-I hope that, even with Jorja's time on <em>CSI</em> at an end, you find something to keep you coming back for more.
+I hope that, even with Jorja's time on _CSI_ at an end, you find something to keep you coming back for more.
 I have no idea where we'll all be next year, or what Jorja will do, but I plan to be right here at JFO.